Aeldit/JsonParser/README.md

 > [!WARNING]\
 > This parser does not sanitize the content it reads (for now, at least).
 Use at your own risk.

+## Description

+For now, the best way to see the script working is to print the contents of the json in the terminal, which is what the script does when launched.

+User friendly usage has not been thought about yet, but I will

 ## Usage

 To use the script, clone the repository on your computer :